HANSIeltsKing/Modern-Robotics-Specialization/Unit3/Quiz1.md

 <br/>
 <br/>

-**Question 2 Find the right expression for the component of the joint torque at joint 1 corresponding to the component**
+**Question 2 Find the right expression for the component of the joint torque at joint 1 corresponding to the component.**
 1 / 1 point

 **τ11=mθ2¨sinθ2+mθ˙22cosθ2**